-FARMINGTON, Conn., Aug.
-25, 2015 (GLOBE NEWSWIRE) -- First Connecticut Bancorp, Inc. (NASDAQ:FBNK) today announced that its Board of Directors has voted to increase its quarterly dividend to $0.06 per share, an increase of $0.01.
-In making this announcement, John J. Patrick, Jr., Chairman, President & CEO said, “We are pleased to increase our dividend and reward our shareholders due to our continued positive earnings trend.”
-Dividends will be payable on September 14, 2015 to all shareholders of record as of September 4, 2015.
+FARMINGTON, Conn., Nov.
+22, 2016 (GLOBE NEWSWIRE) -- First Connecticut Bancorp, Inc. (NASDAQ:FBNK) today announced that its Board of Directors has voted to increase its quarterly dividend to $0.09 per share, an increase of $0.01.
+In making this announcement, John J. Patrick, Jr., Chairman, President & CEO said, “We are pleased to increase our dividend again this quarter and reward our shareholders.”
+Dividends will be payable on December 12, 2016 to all shareholders of record as of December 2, 2016.

-First Connecticut Bancorp, Inc. is the holding company for Farmington Bank, a full-service community bank with 22 branch locations throughout central Connecticut, offering commercial and residential lending as well as wealth management services in Connecticut and western Massachusetts.
+First Connecticut Bancorp, Inc. is the holding company for Farmington Bank, a full-service community bank with 24 branch locations throughout central Connecticut and western Massachusetts, offering commercial and residential lending as well as wealth management services.
 Established in 1851, Farmington Bank is a diversified consumer and commercial bank with an ongoing commitment to contribute to the betterment of the communities in our region.
-Farmington Bank has assets of $2.6 billion.
+Farmington Bank has assets of $2.8 billion.
 For more information about Farmington Bank, visit farmingtonbankct.com.

 The First Connecticut Bancorp, Inc. logo is available at http://www.globenewswire.com/newsroom/prs/?pkgid=11128

 Forward Looking Statements